mhingston/keystone-cli/README.md

 ## ⚙️ Configuration

-Keystone uses a local configuration file at `.keystone/config.yaml` to manage model providers and model mappings.
+Keystone loads configuration from project `.keystone/config.yaml` (and user-level config; see `keystone config show` for search order) to manage model providers and model mappings.

 ```yaml
 default_provider: openai